stefano899/Stefano-portfolio/README.md

             <div class="card portfolio-card shadow-sm h-100">
                 <div class="card-body">
                     <h5 class="card-title">Java Chess Implementation</h5>
-                    <p class="card-text">In this project made during my bachelor degree, i made a project in Java in which i created a simple chess game that runs on terminal.</p>
+                    <p class="card-text">In this project made during my bachelor's degree, i made a project in Java in which i created a simple chess game that runs on terminal.</p>
                     <a href="https://github.com/LPODISIM2023/scacchi-informatici-a-chiamata" class="btn btn-outline-primary" target="_blank">Go to the project</a>
                 </div>
             </div>